Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Besides, passengers can also benefit from GPS because they can track public vehicles around them.
 According to their route and destination, passengers can book tickets for the vehicle.
 They can also find out the position and location of the vehicle.

 The IoT (Internet of things) device with a GPS sensor is embedded in the Public Vehicle.
 Thus, it sends data regarding their location, speed, and position to the respected server.
 The Server can then process some data from the IoT devices and bring forth the analyzed information.
 Through this, passengers can find public vehicles available around them.
 They can also know how long to wait to get one because they can track the vehicles’ movement.
 This makes commuting to places easier and faster.

-So, what do you think about equipping GPS in public vehicles?
-Let us know in the comments below.
+What do you think about the ongoing process of installation of the GPS tracking system in public vehicles according to the government of Nepal?
+Please let us know in the comments below.